Toggle: English / Spanish

 - Avoid eating hard or dense foods like nuts, candies, and steak.

 - Do not chew gum.

 - Get plenty of sleep.

-- Learn physical therapy stretching exercises to help restore the action of the muscles and joints on each side of the head to get back to normal.
+- Learn physical therapy stretching exercises to help the muscles and joints on each side of your head get back to normal.

-- Massage the muscles of the neck, shoulders, and face.
-Look for small, painful nodules called trigger points that can cause pain throughout the head and face
+- Massage the muscles of your neck, shoulders, and face.
+Look for small, painful nodules called trigger points that can cause pain throughout your head and face.

 - Relax your face and jaw muscles throughout the day.
 The goal is to make facial relaxation a habit.